 Read client reviews

-When you have a list of promising vendors, investigate how past client’s rate collaboration with each company.
+When you have a list of promising vendors, investigate how past clients rate collaboration with each company.
 Clutch is an independent review platform.
-It provides extensive information about IT outsourcing companies including client reviews and ratings.
+It provides extensive information about a company, including client reviews and ratings.
 Read client feedback to shorten the list of potential vendors and move on to the next stage.

-Even if the vendor only has 5-star reviews on Clutch, it’s still a good idea to reach out to some of their past clients.
-Find them on LinkedIn, send an email or set up a meeting to ask about their experience with the selected vendor.
-You can ask whether the team achieved the project and how it dealt with challenges.
+Even if the vendor only has 5-star reviews on Clutch, it’s still a good idea to reach out to their past clients.
+Find them on LinkedIn, send an email or set up a meeting to talk about their experience.

 Assess their development process